-There are many studies that have examined the adoption of online voting.
-This research has identified the following benefits of the voting method: increased voter access and convenience, turnout, and improvements in electoral administration.
+There are many studies that have examined the adoption of online voting in Canada and other contexts.
+This research has identified the following benefits of online voting: increased voter access and convenience, turnout, and improvements in electoral administration.
 We discuss each of these benefits before moving to a discussion of challenges associated with online voting.
 Common challenges include security concerns, risks of voter coercion and the creation of new digital barriers to participation.